inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 ## Web nodes

-The web nodes host the WSGI application, in order to be scalable you can configure the number of "nodes", called replicas, how many processes do each node run and with how many threads per process.
+The web nodes host the WSGI application.
+In order to be scalable you can configure the number of "nodes", called replicas, with how many processes each node runs and with how many threads per process.
 The only mandatory parameter is the docker image (`image`) that should get as value the url where to pull the image from.

-In addition, you can add automatic scaling, by setting minimum and maximum replicas and the threshold of cpu usage in which a new node should be spawned.
-For example, with a threshold of 65%, it meand that when the average CPU utilization of the nodes reaches 65% a new node will de spawned, till it reaches the setted maximum:
+In addition, you can add automatic scaling by setting minimum (`min_web_replicas`) and maximum (`max_web_replicas`) replicas, and the cpu usage threshold in percentage (`scaler_cpu_utilization`) that spawns a new node.
+For example, with a `scaler_cpu_utilization` value of 65, it means that when the average CPU utilization of the nodes reaches 65%, a new node will be spawned.
+This process will repeat itself until the maximum number of replicas has been reached:

 ``` yaml
 web: